Our first question of the month is from Brian from Michigan:

 If the idea of mortgage freedom sounds liberating to you, begin making extra principal payments starting today.

 The amount is up to you.
-You can play with a mortgage calculator and see what an extra monthly principal payment will do to the amount of time you have a mortgage.
+You can play with our free mortgage calculator and see what an extra monthly principal payment will do to the amount of time you have a mortgage.

 These calculators can be a fun motivator!
 It helped Nicole and I reach our mortgage freedom at 35.